 Looking for a place where you can experience the best of Alaska all in one spot?
 Homer should be at the top of your list!

-I recently spent a few days in Homer and fell in love with this little coastal town with fantastic scenery and a very welcoming atmosphere.
+On a recent 2-week Alaska road trip, I spent a few days in Homer and fell in love with this little coastal town with fantastic scenery and a very welcoming atmosphere.
 In this guide, I share some of the best things to do in Homer as well as insider tips for the best local spots to help you plan the perfect trip.
 Find out!

 With its unique location at the end of the Sterling Highway and Kenai Peninsula, Homer offers the very best of Alaska in one place.
 Whether you are interested in wildlife, mountains, glaciers, hiking, kayaking, fishing, or local culture, art, and dining, you will find it all here.